 Before you take a break from social media, take a look at your social media habits.
-How much time do you spend browsing social media?
-Check your screen time so you know where you’re starting from in terms of social media usage, then set your intention.
+How much time do you spend mindlessly scrolling through social media?
+Check your social media app screen time.
+This will let you know where you're starting from in terms of social media usage so that you can set your intention.

-Do you plan on quitting all social media platforms or just certain ones?
+Do you plan on quitting all social media platforms?
+Or do you just have a certain social media site in mind?
 How long will the break be?
-Will you completely delete any social media accounts?
+Do you plan to completely delete any social media accounts from your mobile devices?

 2. Clarify Why

-In order to stick to your break from the social media apps, you need to get clear on your reasoning.
+In order to stick to your detox of social media apps, you need to get clear on your reasoning.
 How does each social media platform make you feel?
 How does it impact your everyday life?
+Does it affect your mental energy and focus?
 What about your ability to reach big goals?

-Write down why you take social media breaks and keep that paper posted somewhere you can see it as a reminder to help you stick to the break.
+Write down why you take social media breaks and keep that paper posted somewhere you can see it as a reminder to help you stick to your guns.